Cory Philpot: Coaching career

 Philpot coached in the CJFL for South Fraser Rams in 2005 before joining the Vancouver Trojans in 2006 where he served as head coach for four years.

 In 2010, he joined the Board of Directors for the BC Football Conference as a Game Commissioner and the Conference Head Coach.
 In 2015, he became the first President of the BC Provincial Football Association (BCPFA).

 In 2018, Philpot returned to coaching as an assistant coach for the Langley Rams.
 On August 11, 2021, he was promoted to head coach of the Rams.
 In his first season, he led the team to their first national championship in their Canadian Bowl win over the London Beefeaters.

+February 4th 2025 transfers to Seaquam Secondary to assume role as Head Coach in a high-school football league.

 Personal life

-Philpot has two twin sons, Jalen Philpot and Tyson Philpot, both of whom play gridiron football as wide receivers.
+Philpot has two sons, twins Jalen Philpot and Tyson Philpot, both play in the CFL as wide receivers.